Microsoft Licensing

 Engage Experts if Needed:

-Itโs wise to consult with a licensing specialist or Microsoft licensing partner when architecting a new environment or if your current setup is not cost-optimal.
-For instance, an expert might point out that your 200 SQL CALs for a given system cost more than just switching that system to core licensing, or that an SQL Server is lightly used and could be moved to a cheaper edition.
+For instance, an expert might point out that your 200 SQL CALs for a given system cost more than simply switching that system to core licensing, or that an SQL Server is lightly used and could be moved to a more cost-effective edition.

 Read Microsoft Licensing Implications for Cloud Migration.